-School counselors are an invaluable resource to parents, students, and teachers.
-Counselors provide guidance to help students navigate the often turbulent waters of social and behavioral skill development, as well as stepping in when learning disorders are suspected to assist with assessment and guidance to achieve academic success.
-Arguably, school counselors play one of the most crucial roles in the overall success of a student.
+School counselors are an invaluable resource to students, parents, and teachers.
+Counselors provide guidance to help students navigate the sometimes turbulent waters of social, academic, and behavioral development.
+School counselors also help connect students with the appropriate resources to achieve academic success.

-When do counselors choose to make a referral to an outside counseling group/psychologist?:
+When do school counselors choose to make a referral to an outside therapist?

-- When a student’s needs are greater than those the counselor can provide in the school setting
+- When a student’s needs require more than the counselor can provide in the school setting

 - A school counselor will review the needs of the student and the issues identified and determine if outside help is needed.

 - Sometimes, a school counselor might refer the student to a specific therapist or practice.
 Other times, the counselor will leave it up to the student’s guardians to find a counselor for the student.